 - The information required on the application form must be completed in all cases.

-- Projects must be conducted in the UK.
+- Project proposers and project leads must be based in the UK.

 - Applicants should have a credible track record of conducting such research projects or be working under appropriate supervision.